 Johanna M.P.
 Ward

-At Quinnipiac, Ms. Ward served as Executive Business Editor of the Quinnipiac Health Law Journal and President of the Asian Pacific American Law Students Association.
-Ms. Ward also received the Distinguished Academic Achievement Scholarship and the following two awards: Excellence in Clinical Legal Education and Service to the Law School.
+At Quinnipiac, Attorney.
+Ward served as Executive Business Editor of the Quinnipiac Health Law Journal and President of the Asian Pacific American Law Students Association.
+Attorney Ward also received the Distinguished Academic Achievement Scholarship and the following two awards: Excellence in Clinical Legal Education and Service to the Law School.

-Outside of law, Ms. Ward enjoys bowling, watching documentaries, and reading.
+Outside of law, Ms. Ward enjoys puzzles, watching documentaries, and reading.